-When it comes to eating, it is important to be flexible and have a more neutral relationship with food.
+- It is important to be flexible and have a more neutral relationship with food – and your body.
 Therefore, I aim to have nonjudgmental language on my blog.
 I also strive to be weight-inclusive, and I believe in the Health at Every Size model.
 I will recommend resources to help you understand these viewpoints, and perhaps even adopt them.

 You can feel confident in how you eat and what you feed your family, and you can enjoy food without feeling stress and guilt!

 I can’t wait to begin this journey to better health with you!
 Get started by subscribing to the newsletter.